Avoid These Scams

 Vishing is the name for phishing attacks using the telephone.
 The term is a combination of voice and phishing, and is typically used to steal credit card numbers, credit union account numbers and passwords.

 PROTECT YOURSELF by being suspicious of any phone call asking you to provide credit card or credit union numbers.
 Rather than provide the information, contact your credit union or credit card company directly to verify the validity of the message.
 You might receive a phone call advising you that your credit card has been used illegally, and to call a certain number to “verify” your account number.

 Spear phishing is a variation of phishing.
 With phishing, criminals might send a single, mass e-mail to thousands of people.
 Spear phishing attacks are customized and sent to a single person at a time.
 The spear phishing email usually contains personal information such as your name or some disarming fact about your employment.

 A spear phishing email usually includes a link leading to a fake web site that requests personal information.
-The phony email may contain a downloadable appear to come from an employer or another seemingly legitimate source.
-But the downloaded to your computer, collects your personal information and transmits it to the criminal.
+The phony email may contain a downloadable link that appears to come from an employer or another seemingly legitimate source.
+But the downloaded file to your computer collects your personal information and transmits it to the criminal.

 PROTECT YOURSELF by understanding that these attacks are usually limited to corporate targets.
 Nearly all of the spear phishing complaints that been investigated have come from corporate employees.
 If you receive a suspicious email like this, go directly to HR or to your company’s technical people to learn whether the email is legitimate.